matplotlib/matplotlib/doc/users/shell.rst

 =========================

-If you can't use ipython, and still want to use matplotlib/pylab from an interactive python shell, e.g. the plain-ole standard python interactive interpreter, you are going to need to understand what a matplotlib backend is :ref:`what-is-a-backend`.
+If you can't use ipython, and still want to use matplotlib/pylab from an interactive python shell, e.g., the plain-ole standard python interactive interpreter, you are going to need to understand what a matplotlib backend is :ref:`what-is-a-backend`.